There are some basic differences in the dimension, manufacturing, and uses of ERW/GP/GI/MS Pipes & Tubes, such as

 Several Electric Resistance Welding (ERW) processes are available for pipe production.
 The two main types of ERW manufacturing processes are:

 High-Frequency Welding Process

 1. High-Frequency Welding Process

 In the beginning, this manufacturing process used low-frequency A.C. current to heat the edges.
 This low-frequency process was used from the 1920s until 1970.
-In 1970, the low-frequency process was superseded by a high-frequency ERW process which produced a higher quality weld.
-As time passed, the welds of low-frequency ERW pipe was found to be susceptible to selective seam corrosion, hook cracks, and inadequate bonding of the seams, so low-frequency ERW is no longer used to manufacture pipe.
+In 1970, the low-frequency process was superseded by a high-frequency ERW process which produced a higher-quality weld.
+As time passed, the welds of low-frequency ERW pipe were found to be susceptible to selective seam corrosion, hook cracks, and inadequate bonding of the seams, so low-frequency ERW is no longer used to manufacture pipe.
 The high-frequency ERW process is still being used in pipe manufacturing.

 There are two types of High-Frequency ERW manufacturing processes, such as